Nariod/laz-y/README.md

 The VPN connection dropped during one of the OSEP challenge labs, and my local IP changed.
 I needed to recompile all the payloads and tools..
 I did not, I wrote a script :)

 ## How does it work?
-THIS REPO DOES NOT PROVIDE TEMPLATES.
+THIS REPO PROVIDES TEMPLATES AS AN EXAMPLE.
+The whole point of this tool is to use your templates.
 When started, the python script will search for marks in all files you put in the "templates" folder and swap the marks for the MSF payload and decoding routines.
 It then exports the modified template files in the "output" folder, and run "mcs" C# compiler on all *.cs files.
 You end up with :
 * Your initial templates, untouched